sap-tutorials/community/tutorials/community-2024/community-2024.md

 ### Get to know the blogging tool

 To submit your blog post, you will first need to decide the appropriate spot within the community for your post.
 Is it a group?
 Or one of our product-related areas?
-(Note that the image below shows the navigation as it will appear after our January 2024 migration.)

 <!-- border -->![locations](tutorial_blogging_2.png)